CSC207-UofT/course-project-dragon-squirrel/phase0/ProgressReport.md

 - A timer for the game, if players do not make move(s) within the time limit, they automatically forfeit their turn.
 - An undo button that undo moves by one turn.
-- Players would have a GUI display Piece's available moves.
+- Players would have a GUI display piece's available moves.
 - A hint option on one of the best possible moves can be given if player asked.

 We have designed some great ideas as the beginning of our project, we discussed how to make our designs